Stock Markets Mixed As Investors Weigh Earnings, China GDP - UrduPoint

 London, (UrduPoint / Pakistan Point News - 18th Oct, 2024) Global stock markets took different directions on Friday as investors weighed better-than-expected Chinese economic growth data, a eurozone interest-rate cut and corporate earnings.

-In New York, the tech-heavy Nasdaq and broad-based S&P 500 opened higher after Netflix reported that it added millions of subscribers in its latest quarter, sending the streaming giant's shares soaring nine percent.
+In New York, the tech-heavy Nasdaq and broad-based S&P 500 pushed higher after Netflix reported that it had added millions of subscribers in its latest quarter, sending the streaming giant's shares soaring nine percent.

 "Stock indices got an early boost from Netflix," said David Morrison, senior market analyst at financial services firm Trade Nation.

-He noted that the company also beat earnings and revenue expectations in quarterly results published late on Thursday.
+The company also beat earnings and revenue expectations in quarterly results published late on Thursday, he noted.

+Shares in Netflix jumped more than 10 percent after gaining 5.1 million additional paying subscribers in the last quarter.
+That beat analysts' expectations of a gain of 3.85 million, according to a consensus figure established by FactSet.

 The Dow fell, however, "due to negative responses" to earnings results from consumer goods giant Procter & Gamble and credit card firm American Express, according to a Briefing.com analyst note.

-Paris and Frankfurt advanced in afternoon deals following the European Central Bank's decision on Thursday to cut rates for the third time this year as inflation returns to normal levels.
+Paris and Frankfurt advanced following the European Central Bank's decision on Thursday to cut rates for the third time this year as inflation returns to normal levels.

 London dropped, though, weighed down by the pound gaining in reaction to official data showing UK retail sales rose more than expected in September.